HMS Panther (G41): Construction and career

 In early May 1942, Panther took part in Operation Ironclad, the Allied invasion of Vichy French-held Madagascar.
 She supported troop landing of the 5th, then bombarded enemy positions the next day.
 On 8 May, in conjunction with the destroyer Active she sank the Vichy French submarine Monge, which was attempting to attack British ships.
 Panther then refitted in England during June and July 1942.
 In November, she escorted ships during the Allied landings in North Africa, and was severely damaged in an air attack; three men were killed and ten more injured.
-Fires broke out, and Panther returned to Gibraltar at low speed for repairs.
+Fires broke out, and Panther returned to Gibraltar at low speed, entering No.2 dock for repairs.

 After post-repair trials, Panther formed part of convoy KMF 5, which included the troopship SS Strathallan in December 1942.
 On 21 December the troopship was torpedoed by the U-562; Panther, along with other escort vessels took on board the crew and troops to Oran.

 In January 1943, Panther escorted the aircraft HMS Illustrious from Freetown back to Gibraltar, then refueled at Casablanca.
 After a refit in Great Britain, Panther was assigned to the 40th Escort Group in March and escorted the Atlantic Convoy HX 233.
 In early May, Pathfinder continued escort duties, this time with Convoy ONS 5.

 During the next three months, Panther, now with the 14th Destroyer Flotilla, took part in Operation Husky, the Allied invasion of Sicily; she screened major ships from submarine attacks and bombarded Italian targets.
 In September 1943, Panther continued escorting Allied warships during Operation Avalanche and Operation Slapstick, then was sent to the Aegean Sea to protect Allied islands after the surrender of Italy during the Dodecanese Campaign.
 On 9 October, Panther was sailing south of the Scarpento Channel with other Allied vessels; the naval force came under air attack by Junkers Ju 87 Stuka aircraft of I. Group Stuka Wing 3 from Megara airbase at noon.
 Panther received two direct hits, broke in two, and sank less than ten minutes later in position 35°48′N 27°36′E. Thirty-three men aboard Panther were killed.
 Her sinking was the last Stuka bomber victory over the British.